-The AACR-Takeda Oncology (formerly Millennium Pharmaceuticals) Fellowships represent a joint effort to promote and support mentored young investigators to conduct lymphoma and multiple myeloma research and to establish successful career paths in these fields.
+The AACR-Takeda Oncology (formerly Millennium Pharmaceuticals) Fellowships represent a joint effort to promote and support mentored young investigators to conduct cancer research and to establish successful career paths in this field.
 Eligibility is limited to postdoctoral and clinical research fellows who will have completed their most recent doctoral degree within the past five years.
 The research proposed for funding may be basic, translational, clinical, or epidemiological in nature.

 Metabolic reprogramming occurs during tumorigenesis; however, metabolic therapies to treat cancer are generally lacking.
 Cysteine has a crucial role in cancer proliferation and survival through the generation of multiple functional biomolecules to promote translation, redox homeostasis, bioenergetic processes, TCA cycle metabolism, and electron transport.
 Promisingly, Dr. Kang has found that NSCLC cells are highly dependent on cystine (oxidized cysteine), suggesting they may be vulnerable to an engineered and pharmacologically optimized enzyme to deplete systemic cyst(e)ine that was recently developed.
 However, the mechanism by which cysteine depletion impairs NSCLC viability is not well understood.
 Surprisingly, preliminary results indicate that cysteine limitation antagonizes serine metabolism and may induce serine dependency.
 Therefore, Dr. Kang proposes that cysteine starvation and the resulting reliance on serine metabolism in NSCLC leads to lethal consequences and that synergistic therapy targeting serine metabolism may increase anti-cysteine therapeutic efficacy.